jfrux/openpilot-rfcs/README.md

-# The Proposal
+# Openpilot UI RFCs
-This is just my vision for what I'd love openpilot to look like and how it should work in future versions of the system.
+This is just my vision for a place to store unofficial RFC's for the developer community centered around `commaai/openpilot`.

 This is unofficial and not affiliated with Comma.ui, Inc.
 Whether or not these RFCs end up in openpilot will be published here as well.

-## Todos
+## Initial RFC Ideas
 - [ ] openpilot is [ready|not ready]
   - [ ] ready screen
     - [x] create & present basic concept